-In innius admin
+In innius Insight

-To view KPI data in innius admin, choose the relevant machine and then select 'KPIs' in the options menu.
+To view KPI data in innius Insight, choose the relevant machine and then select 'KPIs' in the options menu.
 The KPIs will be displayed by default as a list.
 For each KPI the options menu allows you to go to the KPI configuration page or to the data details.
 You can also see which KPIs have been configured, as these are shown as ‘Active’.
 KPIs which haven’t been completely configured are shown as ‘Not defined’.

 By using the radio buttons you can switch to tile view, which displays the KPIs in a similar way to innius insight for Android.
 The KPIs will then be displayed as tiles that show the KPI name, value, and the related time bucket.
 The KPI state is displayed by the colored block, with dark blue for ‘normal’, orange with an exclamation mark for ‘cautionary’, and red with an exclamation mark for ‘emergency’.

 Clicking on a tile takes you to a page displaying data details page.
 In the top left you'll still see the tile, with selection buttons either side to switch to other tiles.
 At the top, the KPI name and description are also displayed, together with a button to the configuration page.
 The KPI data itself is shown in a graph below, in time buckets of either a day, a week or a month*.
 If thresholds have been configured, these will be shown as labelled lines on the graph.
 Moving the mouse over data points on the graph, will display the KPI value at that given point.
 Under the graph the time selection is displayed, and this can be changed using the arrow buttons on each side.
 If shifts have been configured these can be selected and displayed on the graph using the drop down menu at the bottom of the page.
 The shifts are then displayed in various colored blocks on the graph, with the shift name at the top of each.